storm-enroute/storm-enroute.github.io/dev/styleguide.md

     import scala.collection._

-The only exception is when you import packages or modules from within subpackages or singleton objects/classes within the same package.

-Import statements should be sorted in the order:
+Import statements should be sorted in alphabetical order.
-- Scala language imports
-- JDK packages
-- Scala standard library packages
-- Packages from Java library dependencies
-- Packages from Scala library dependencies
-- Packages from projects that the current project depends on
-- Packages from the current project

-Above, packages with the same name should be grouped together, and preferably in alphabetical order.

 Import statements can be in a class or a method if the imported functionality is really restricted to that scope: